alex-saunders/sliding-pages/README.md

 ## Usage

-`sliding-pages` looks for and defines pages as immediate div children, nested children of these divs will be ignored.
+`sliding-pages` looks for and defines pages as immediate div children and forms an array using these, which the property `active-index` is based on.
+Nested children of these divs will be ignored.
 The following HTML implements the `<sliding-pages>` element:

 ```html